JonathanWilbur/mueller-report/volume1.md

 IRA-purchased advertisements referencing candidate Trump largely supported his campaign.
 The first known IRA advertisement explicitly endorsing the Trump campaign was purchased on April 19, 2016.
-The IRA bought an advertisement for its Instagram account "Tea Party News" asking U.S. persons to help them "make a patriotic team of young Trump supporters " by uploading photos with the hashtag "#KIDS4TRUMP."
-60 In subsequent months, the IRA purchased dozens of advertisements supporting the Trump campaign, predominantly through the Facebook groups "Being patriotic ," "Stop All invaders ," and "secured borders."
+The IRA bought an advertisement for its Instagram account "Tea Party News" asking U.S. persons to help them "make a patriotic team of young Trump supporters" by uploading photos with the hashtag "#KIDS4TRUMP."
+60 In subsequent months, the IRA purchased dozens of advertisements supporting the Trump campaign, predominantly through the Facebook groups "Being patriotic," "Stop All invaders," and "secured borders."

-[^55]: 5/31/16 Facebook message, ID 100009922908461 (Matt Skiber) to ID
+[^55]: 5/31/16 Facebook message, ID 100009922908461 (Matt Skiber) to ID **\[ REDACTED: Personal Privacy \]**
 [^56]: Social Media influence in the 2016 US. election, hearing Before the Senate Select committee on intelligence, 115th Cong.
 13 (11/1/17) (testimony of Colin stretch, general counsel of Facebook).
 [^57]: 3/18/16 Facebook advertisement ID 6045505152575.
 [^58]: 4/6/16 Facebook advertisement ID 6043740225319.